romant/blog/content/posts/business-school-foie-gras-factory-part-1.md

 id: 1256
 image: /images/2014/10/i-robot-2004-42-g1.jpg
-title: Is a Business School, a foie gras Factory? description : "the pursuit of an MBA reveals a hidden lesson in the corporate education schemes"
+title: Is a Business School, a foie gras Factory? description : the pursuit of an MBA reveals a hidden lesson in the corporate education schemes
 tags:
   - mba
   - study